 Whether you're into history, electronics, art, or activities that bring friends and family together, model railroading is a fun way to explore your interests.

-In fact, there are hundreds of companies that provide everything you need to build a layout.
-Artisans and engineers from around the world are dedicated to bringing you everything you need to build the model railroad of your dreams, including high-quality train sets, stunning structures, breathtaking scenery and much, much more.
+Walthers has everything you need to build a great model railroad.
+We offer several brands and have partnered with more than 200 companies.
+We have never been more dedicated to bringing you everything you need to build the model railroad of your dreams, including high-quality train sets, stunning structures, breathtaking scenery and much, much more.